seanthegeek/domainaware/README.md

 [DomainTools WHOIS APIs](https://www.domaintools.com/products/api-integration/pricing/), you can add your credentials to include the registrar name, registrant name, creation date, updated date, and expiration date in the domainaware results.
-Both the plain WHOIS APIs and the parsed WHOIS APIs provide this same basic information, but you might have access to one and not the other, with different URLs, so specify the flavor using the `parsed` parsed setting.
+Both the plain WHOIS APIs and the parsed WHOIS APIs provide this same basic information, but you might have access to one and not the other, with different URLs, so specify the flavor using the `parsed` setting.

-Determine the critical domains the critical domains that you would like to monitor; for example, key brands.
+Determine the critical domains that you would like to monitor; for example, key brands.
 Add those domains to `mydomains.csv`, one per line.
-Include any and all ligament TLD variants, even if they are not actually used at all, except typo variations.
+Include any and all legitimate TLD variants, even if they are not actually used at all, except typo variations.

 Add any other domains you or your organisation may own under the `Domain` header in `knowndomains.csv`, including any owned typo domains.
 Add a reason like `Valid` for each domain.
-The `Reason` field is for the use of humans, and is not used by the script.
+The `Notes` field is for the use of humans, and is not used by the script.
 The file is simply used by the analyst to keep track of all domains that have been reviewed.

 Run the script for the first time: